Top 250 MoviesMost Popular MoviesTop 250 TV ShowsMost Popular TV ShowsMost Popular Video GamesMost Popular Music VideosMost Popular Podcasts

 • Alternate versions

-The Spanish language version features an almost completely different music soundtrack.
-The French version also features some subtle differences.
+The Spanish-language version of the film features an almost completely different music soundtrack.
+The French-language version of it also features some subtle differences in the music soundtrack.

 • Connections